StephenClearyFaithlife/Ananke/README.md

 			var workItem = await GetNextWorkItemAsync(context.ExitRequested);

 			// Process the work item.
-Ignore requests to exit.
+Ignore requests to exit. logger.LogInformation("Processing {workItemId}", workItem.Id);
 			ProcessWorkItem(workItem);
 		}
 	});
 }
 ```

 The actual shutdown time is randomly "fuzzed" a bit by default (see `AnankeSettings.RandomMaximumRuntimeRelativeDelta`).
-The default value for this is `0.1` (i.e., +/- 10%), so the *actual* maximum runtime of the code above will vary by 12 minutes (10% of 2 hours), and be a random value between 1:48 and 2:12.
+The default value for this is `0.1` (i.e., +/- 10%), so the *actual* maximum runtime of the code above will vary by +/- 12 minutes (10% of 2 hours), and be a random value between 1:48 and 2:12.
 This is just to avoid all applications from exiting at the exact same time, even if they were all started at the same time.

 # Doker Conventions